Summary

 There are three things you need to do in preparation for brining:

-Notice in Picture 1 that I included about 4 cups of ice cubes as part of the 2 gallons of water used to make the brine.
+Notice in Photo 2 that I included about 4 cups of ice cubes as part of the 2 gallons of water used to make the brine.
 This is an optional step that helps cool the brine.
 Put the turkey in the brine breast side down.
 Place a heavy plate or bowl on top to keep the bird submerged, if necessary.
 Brine for 8 hours.
 Since brining does not preserve meat, the turkey and the brine solution must be kept below 40°F throughout the entire brining process.
 Applying The Rub

 Let the turkey stand at room temperature while you light the cooker.
 Stoking The Cooker

 Light the cooker using the Standard Method described on the Firing Up Your Weber Bullet page.
-Two chimneys of charcoal should be sufficient for three hours of cooking in the 325-350°F range under normal weather conditions.
-I began by dumping a Weber chimney full of hot Kingsford charcoal briquettes into the charcoal chamber, then spreading another full chimney of unlit briquettes over the lit coals.
+Two Weber chimney starters of charcoal should be sufficient for three hours of cooking in the 325-350°F range under normal weather conditions.
+I began by dumping a Weber chimney full of hot Kingsford Charcoal Briquets into the charcoal chamber, then spreading another full chimney of unlit briquettes over the lit coals.
 When the coals were good and hot, I placed three medium-sized chunks of dry apple wood on the fire and assembled the cooker.
 Choose a mild smoke wood that will compliment the mild flavor of turkey.
 I put the empty, foil-lined water pan in place and set all the bottom vents at 50% open.
 I set the top vent 100% open and left it that way throughout the entire cook.
-After assembling the cooker, I immediately put the turkey on the top cooking grate, breast side up, then inserted a Polder probe thermometer vertically into the deepest part of the breast, parallel to the breast bone.
+After assembling the cooker, I immediately put the turkey on the top cooking grate, breast side up, then inserted a probe thermometer vertically into the deepest part of the breast, parallel to the breast bone.
 Details Of The Cook

 C'est Si Bon!